 Breast lumps are masses that develop in the breast.
 There are some women that can feel small lumps in both breasts.
-If these small lumps are felt throughout both breasts, this is most likely normal breast tissue.
-Some women experience lumpiness and pain in the breast as they go through their menstrual cycle.
+If these lumps are felt throughout both breasts, this is most likely normal breast tissue.
+Some women experience painful lump in the breast as they go through their menstrual cycle.
 These lumps form due to extra fluid in the breast, but they eventually subside.

 However, you may feel lumps that are large or hard compared to the rest of the breast.
 Although most lumps are non-cancerous (also called benign masses), they can be a source of worry and anxiety for most women.
 While breast lumps occur more commonly among women, some men may also experience this condition.

 Some of the changes that you may notice include: